 The DEI Collective Learning Series is intentionally framed in this way to allow faculty and staff to build a shared understanding of topics and concepts (read and watch/listen) before engaging.

-This fall’s DEI Collective Learning Series will focus on equity-minded approaches to mentoring, the impact of implicit bias and cultural appropriation, and LGBTQ+ awareness and advocacy.
+This Spring's Collective Learning Series will focus on examining the social constructs of race, its impact on individuals who internalize the constructs, and one potential solution for supporting individuals who walk through the world carrying the burden of marginalization.
 Each month will have the trademark structure of a weekly action (Read, Watch/Listen, Write), and the month’s series will end with an Engage Session, held in-person in Bavaro Hall.
 Join us as we continue to grow our knowledge and capacities towards a more inclusive community.
 Come ready to engage!
-If you have any questions, please reach out to [email protected]
+If you have any questions, please reach out to firstname.lastname@example.org.